ElectronPro/CornBlocker/README.md

 <br>

 <b21>To test the extension
-NOTE:This can be done without following the above steps 1.Run web-ext run and It will open a temporary profile for testing 2.Go to <a href=about:debugging#/runtime/this-firefox>about:debugging#/runtime/this-firefox</a>
+NOTE:This can be done without following the above steps<br>

+1.Run web-ext run and It will open a temporary profile for testing<br>

+2.Go to <a href=about:debugging#/runtime/this-firefox>about:debugging#/runtime/this-firefox</a><br>

 3.Find your extensions and Click inspect.

 </body>